Hkay16/word-hunt-game/README.md

 - Make words generated from smaller words?

 ## Features to be added when game is functional:
+- Add web scraping to define the words found.
 - Change the word occurance chances/options.
 - Change it so that there is an Original mode (with word search and bonuses), and a ZEN mode that does not give a word search list at all but does checks to make sure the user has not found all possible words (no words will stay highlighted in this mode).
 Make sure to add the button options before the grid appears.
 - Add mode that allows a timed edition with a score per word depending on the size of the word (bigger the word, higher the value of the word).
 No words will stay highlighted.